openhwgroup/core-v-mcu-cli-test/README.md

 ### Step 6: Compile cli_test
-Assuming everything above has completed this step is simplicity itself. iWith `cli_test` selected in the Project Explorer pane, click on Build (the hammer icon):
+Assuming everything above has completed this step is simplicity itself.
+With `cli_test` selected in the Project Explorer pane, click on Build (the hammer icon):

 ![Step6.0](./images/BuildCliTest.png)

 ### Step 7: Import launch configuration

 This step pulls in the launch configurations which are configured to use **OpenOCD** and the [JTAG-HS2](https://digilent.com/shop/jtag-hs2-programming-cable/) programmer.
-Reminder: the instructions for connecting the HS2 to the Nexys A7 can be found in the core-v-mcu quick start guide (a link can be found at the top of this README).
+Reminder: the instructions for connecting the HS2 to the Nexys A7 can be found in the CORE-V-MCU Quick Start Guide (a link can be found at the top of this README).

 If your hardware setup is different, you can either ignore this step and create your own, or use this step and modify to fit your configuration.